Cryptocurrency Taxation In Australia: A Simplified GuideLast Updated on June 14, 2023 by Kevin Groves

 - A complete history of transactions from a cryptocurrency exchange to the wallet.

 When Should You Report Your Cryptocurrency Tax?

 The financial year in Australia runs from 1st July to 30th June, so make sure that you report all cryptocurrency transactions that happened during this period.
-If you prefer filing your own returns, you need to finish the process by 31st October the same year, but if you’re using a registered agent, the deadline is usually 31st march the next year.
+If you prefer filing your own returns, you need to finish the process by 31st October of the same year, but if you’re using a registered agent, the deadline is usually 31st March of the next year.

 - Value of the digital asset at the time of the transaction in AUDs.

 - Purpose of the transaction, e.g. personal use or donations.

 - Evidence of cryptocurrency trade, digital wallet record, costs associated with crypto tax, exchange records, and invoices for accountants or lawyers.